willfurnass/sheffield_hpc/hpc/starting-running-jobs.rst

   # Email notifications if the job aborts
   #$ -m a

-  # load the modules required by our program
+  # Load the modules required by our program
   module load compilers/gcc/5.2
   module load apps/gcc/foo

-  #Set the OPENMP_NUM_THREADS environment variable to 4
+  # Set the OMP_NUM_THREADS environment variable to 4
+  # to make sure the job does not try to use
+  # all cores on the machine
   export OMP_NUM_THREADS=4

-  #Run the program foo with input foo.dat
+  # Run the program foo with input foo.dat
-  #and output foo.res
+  # and output foo.res
   foo < foo.dat > foo.res

 Scheduler Options